 The Greek Government, the British Government and governments worldwide must recognise this problem, the real problem of this absurd irredeemable debt, and deal with it.
 Not by increasing taxes – stealing from the people – or by other subterfuges such as inflating the currency, but by cancelling the debt.
 Unless and until that happens, we will all be the slaves of Mammon.
 But perhaps that is what Boris Johnson’s “Masters of the Universe” intend.

-[The above article was first published on Mathaba on February 15, 2010.
+[The above article was first published by Mathaba on February 15, 2010.
 I did eventually receive a more detailed (non)reply from the Treasury regarding the correspondence alluded to above].

 Return To Site Index